 The Australian arm of FutureBrand was invited to produce the logo for the ICC Cricket World Cup 2015.

 Overall, I liked the logo as it incorporates the indigenous aspects of both countries much like how the 2011 ICC World Cup in India had a very sub-continental look.
 The colors though are slightly dull and probably could have been brighter.
-Looking forward to another exciting event in 4 years.
+Looking forward to another exciting event starting in a few weeks.